 Indiana Freemasons' Hall, Indianapolis

-During World War II, the south end of the basement was converted for use as a Masonic Service Club, a social and recreational area for members of the armed forces, with pool tables, a snack bar, writing desks, and a library of national newspapers–similar to a USO club.
+The Temple's role expanded during World War II when part of its basement was transformed into a Masonic Service Club, providing a social and recreational hub for armed forces members.
+This club, complete with pool tables, a snack bar, and a library of newspapers, mirrored the setup of USO clubs and emphasized the Temple's community-oriented spirit.

-During World War II, the south end of the basement was converted for use as a Masonic Service Club, a social and recreational area for members of the armed forces, with pool tables, a snack bar, writing desks, and a library of national newspapers–similar to a USO club.
+The Temple's role expanded during World War II when part of its basement was transformed into a Masonic Service Club, providing a social and recreational hub for armed forces members.
+This club, complete with pool tables, a snack bar, and a library of newspapers, mirrored the setup of USO clubs and emphasized the Temple's community-oriented spirit.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Indianapolis.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.